ali5ter/naec-petition/README.md

+# Wordpress Petition template page

-Mgration of a standalone PHP application providing a petition for the original Sullivan Courthouse project to a custom Wordpress template for the NAEC website.
+Migration of a standalone PHP application to a custom Wordpress template page for the NAEC website.

+The original application provided a simple petition (operating rather like an old website guestbook feature) for the original Sullivan Courthouse redevelopment proposal.

-Since the NAEC site uses the Solo Theme (http://themetrust.com/themes/solo), it made sense to migrate the original app to a customer template in a child theme called
+The NAEC site uses a Wordpress theme called Solo (http://themetrust.com/themes/solo).
+So it made sense to integrate the functionality into a custom template page delivered in a child theme called

     solo-child